Skill Demand Index

 Which roles need Automation Tools most:

 Other positions drive 100% of demand.
-Skills commonly paired with Automation Tools include Test Planning & Execution and Seniority.
+Skills commonly paired with Automation Tools include Test Planning and API Validation.

 Depth Level Distribution